 Return-based analysis provides valuable investment insights using only investment returns.
-With that being said, it is important to acknowledge that holdings can provide additional layers of context for managers or portfolios.
+It is important to acknowledge that holdings can provide additional layers of context for managers or portfolios.
 In a recent article we showed an example of this, analyzing an individual manager with returns-based factor analysis alongside their holdings.

 A popular holdings category that investors refer to is equity sectors, perhaps due to a variety of reasons including their appearance on fact sheets, popularity in mainstream media, or their use as tools to express views on markets.
 This broad familiarity is one reason Venn provides access to equity sector breakdowns in its new holdings blocks within both its Studio and Report Lab features.